Audio Version [click the globe to change language]

 My client realised that not being able to offer customer financing was costing him dearly – probably more than he dares to imagine.The fact is that just by offering a payment plan on your website you differentiate yourself from a lot of the competition and convey professionalism, all of which helps to convert more prospect into customers.Click To Tweet

-And this is precisely why setting up payment plans for customers is a very worthwhile thing to do – it’s the way to capture those who want it but can’t quite afford one lump sum.
+And this is precisely why setting up payment plans for customers is a worthwhile thing to do – it’s the way to capture those extra sales from visitors who want it but can’t quite afford one lump sum.

 PayPal is a solid service and I do sometimes accept payments via PayPal if and when the customer requests it.